 This short briefing for health professionals answers some of the most commonly asked questions about the new tobacco packaging.Read More

-Text of a postcard which explains the changes to tobacco packaging due to take effect from May 2016.Read More
+A postcard explaining the changes to tobacco packaging due to take effect from May 2016.Read More

 A summary of developments around the world.
 Produced by the Canadian Cancer Society.
 May 2016Read More